And I love this soup. In fact, it will make a reappearance in December for a gorgeous red Christmas soup, minus the drips and fake bloody hand.

 Dash of Sriachi Sauce, optional

-In a medium saucepan, heat the butter and olive oil.
+In a medium saucepan, heat the vegan butter and olive oil.
 Add in the onion and cook for about 8 minutes until softened.
 Add in the red lentils, diced beets and broth.
 Bring to a boil, reduce to a simmer and allow to simmer for about 35 minutes.

 Remove the saucepan from the heat and allow to cool.
 Pour the soup into a blender to cream.
 Can be made ahead, gently rewarm to serve.
 Season to taste again and depending on your preference for spiciness, add a dash of hot sauce.
 Makes about 4 servings or 8 shot glasses of bloody soup.